kissgyorgy/my-stars/README.md

 - [osquery/osquery-python](https://github.com/osquery/osquery-python) - Python bindings for osquery's Thrift API
 - [otto-torino/django-baton](https://github.com/otto-torino/django-baton) - A cool, modern and responsive django admin application based on bootstrap 5 that brings AI to the Django admin - https://baton.sqrt64.it/
 - [python-hyper/hpack](https://github.com/python-hyper/hpack) - Pure-Python HTTP/2 header encoding
-- [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Awesome multilingual OCR and Document Parsing toolkits based on PaddlePaddle (practical ultra lightweight OCR system, support 80+ languages recognition, provide data annotation and synthesis tools, support training and deployment among server, mobile, embedded and IoT devices)
+- [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Turn any PDF or image document into structured data for your AI.
+A powerful, lightweight OCR toolkit that bridges the gap between images/PDFs and LLMs.
+Supports 80+ languages.
 - [microsoft/cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [florimondmanca/proxyx](https://github.com/florimondmanca/proxyx) - [No maintenance intended] Proof of concept lightweight HTTP/1.1 proxy service built with ASGI and HTTPX.
 - [oremanj/greenback](https://github.com/oremanj/greenback) - Reenter an asyncio or Trio event loop from synchronous code